Frequent Asked Questions

 We are paid a percentage of the gross sales.
 This percentage is determined at the time the Estate Sale Agreement is signed.
 It is based on how much of value is remaining in the household, balanced against the time and work involved in setting up the sale.
 All other things being equal, the more valuable the sale, the lesser the percentage for commission.
 Our standard fee ranges between 30 to 35%.

 We pay for all set up costs, labor, and normal advertising.
 There are rarely any up-front costs for you.
 If there are, they are normally things like dumpster service during sorting and staging if it is necessary.

 As we are paid from the final sale total, it is in our common interest to present the most attractive sale we can and sell as much as we can.
 In addition to helping our clients deal with cleaning out the estate, we also want to make the sale as financially rewarding as possible for them.

 Do you own a Store Front or Consignment Booths?

 No!
 Michigan Liquidators considers this to be a huge conflict of interest.
 From a clients view, THINK!, No more said.

 What if we need to liquidate an estate immediately?

 At Michigan Liquidators, we understand that sometimes a client cannot afford to wait in order to hold an estate sale.
-That's why we offer a comprehensive Buyout Service that allows you to liquidate your estate immediately and receive cash for all the items.
-This buyout service includes our commitment to leave your property empty of all household items and broom clean, ready for the market. ( Additional cleaning services are available for Estates requiring major cleaning and removal of debri.)
+That's why we offer a comprehensive Buyout Service that allows you to liquidate your estate immediately and receive cash for all the items. ( Additional cleaning services are available for Estates requiring major cleaning and removal of debri.)
 An Estate Buyout is the best option for those who need to empty a home as soon as possible and/or raise cash immediately.